sreeteja999/Sorting-Techniques/README.md

 # Sorting-Techniques
-Give elemements to be sorted as user input and do following :
+Give elements to be sorted as user input and do following :
 1.Bubblesort
 2.Selectionsort
 3.Insertionsort